-Through her life, Catarina or Mirra continued to dress in a sari.
-It is possible that is this gave rise to the “china dress” that became popular in Mexico in the 17th century.
+Throughout her life, Catarina or Mirra continued to dress in a sari.
+It is possible that this gave rise to the “china dress” that became popular in Mexico in the 17th century.

 A few years after her arrival in Mexico, Miguel de Sosa died, providing in his will for the manumission of his slave.

 She was taken in by a convent, where it is said she began to have visions of the Virgin Mary and Baby Jesus.

 The “China Poblana” died on 5 January 1688 at the age of 82.
 In Puebla, she was venerated as a saint until 1691, when the Mexican Inquisition prohibited open devotion to her.

 Today, the Templo de la Compañía, in Puebla, is known as La Tumba de la China Poblana because in its sacristy lie the remains of Catarina de San Juan.

 The best-known mole is named after the city of Puebla, mole poblano.
 The origin of this sauce is disputed and there are two versions of the legend that are most often cited.
 The first states that 16th-century nuns from the Convent of Santa Rosa were worried because they had just found out that the archbishop was going to visit them and they had nothing to prepare for him except for an old turkey in the yard.
 Supposedly due to divine inspiration, they began to mix together many of the spices and flavorings they had on hand in the kitchen, including different types of chili peppers, other spices, day-old bread, chocolate and approximately twenty other ingredients.
 They let the sauce simmer for hours and poured it over the turkey meat.
 Fortunately, the archbishop was very pleased with the meal and the nuns were able to save face.